MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`JSONFiles`** - **JSON variable substitution**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide a newline-separated list of JSON files to substitute the variable values.
-Filenames must be relative to the root folder.
-To substitute JSON variables that are nested or hierarchical, specify them using JSONPath expressions.
+Provides a newline-separated list of JSON files to substitute the variable values.
+File names must be relative to the root folder.
+To substitute JSON variables that are nested or hierarchical, specify them using `JSONPath` expressions.
 For example, to replace the value of `ConnectionString` in the sample below, define a variable named `Data.DefaultConnection.ConnectionString` in the build or release pipeline (or release pipelines stage).

 ```json
 {